fowles/building-a-lock-free-mpmc-queue/queue-overview.md

 - This one is a bit less interesting.
 - ADVANCE: in a loop try move from our starting position to our ending one.
 - ADVANCE: do a tiny bit of work to make the spin-loop more efficient
+- Some folks in the audience might recognize this as a very weak spin lock.
+In truth it is.
+This algorithm isn't entirely lock free, but the locked section is just this spin, there is no external critical section.
+Depending on opinions this may qualify it as "lock free" but not as "wait free".
+Don't worry, we will undermine the "wait free" case by the end too.